 I have a very hard time praying at home.
 It feels fake and hollow, almost like a homework assignment.
 I struggle with what to say, how to hold my hands and whether or not I should get on my knees.
 Sitting in a chair at my desk, I just put my hands together, closed my eyes, and said a sentence about the flood victims.
 Then it hit me to pray for their hearts not their circumstances.
 Praying for healthy, full and loving hearts is a universal prayer.
 Everyone benefits.

 I watch too much cable TV news—CNN, MSNBC and Fox, and peruse too many newspapers.
-In any given day, I read portions of The Wall Street Journal, The New York Times, The Washington Post, and The Guardian.
-I didn’t realize how anxious I was until I eliminated cable news and reduced my reading to two newspapers.
-I was carrying anxiety around like crumbs in the bottom of a tote bag.
+In any given day, I read portions of The Wall Street Journal, The New York Times, and The New Yorker.
+I was carrying news anxiety around like crumbs in the bottom of a tote bag.
 You never know how many crumbs you carry until you empty the bag.

 Digesting all this information isn’t healthy.
 My innards feel dark and thick as if they could heat up and explode if I’m not careful.
 I’m afraid of my fury, how it will sound if I share all I’m feeling, that people will think I’ve lost my mind.